maxpat78/w32lex/README.md

 This experimental module tries to provide a conformant CMD parser with `cmd_parse`.

-Some annotations about a Windows Command Prompt (CMD) parser.
+Some annotations about a Windows Command Prompt (CMD) parser follow.

-CMD itself parses the command line before invoking commands, in an indipendent way from `parse_cmdline` (used internally by C apps).
+CMD itself parses the command line _before_ invoking commands, in an indipendent way from `parse_cmdline` (used internally by C apps).

 With the help of a simple C Windows app, we can look at the command line that